-Animals may invade homes, buildings, poultry houses, warehouses, sheds and more in search of food and/or shelter, and live trapping is a great way to get rid of these unwanted visitors*.
+Your indoor spaces sometimes can provide more than storage, workspaces, or housing for your family and pets.
+Nuisance animals may invade homes, buildings, poultry houses, warehouses, sheds, and more in search of food and/or shelter.
+Luckily, live trapping is a great way to get rid of these unwanted visitors*.
 Depending on your structure, you can take some extra measures to ensure a more effective catch.

 Houses or Small Buildings

 Despite your best measures to keep your poultry house safe against rats, weasels, foxes, cats, dogs, etc., hungry animals may still find a way to enter.
 Even if you don’t see signs of predators one day, you may have an invasion the next.
-The best way to prevent such an issue is to keep a trap set inside at all times.
+The best way to prevent such an issue is always to keep a trap set inside.

 For best results, set your trap with a cup of fresh water balanced on the trip plate, and reset it each day.